brandur/sorg/content/nanoglyphs/034-cloud-sqlite.md

 * Edge testing including out-of-memory tests, IO error tests, boundary, and crash tests.
 * Static analysis via Valgrind.

-In short, SQLite is one of the world's best run software projects, and it's not going anywhere.
+In short, SQLite is one of the world's best run software projects.
+It's ubiquitous, and not going anywhere.

 ## Is it hype? (#hype)